mitwire/delinquent-bot/README.md

 You can invite Delinquent to your server using [this link](https://discord.com/api/oauth2/authorize?client_id=1040799048300507238&permissions=8&scope=applications.commands%20bot)
 ## Commands ##
 Delinquent has commands such as:
-Command  | What it does
+Command  | What the command will do
 ------------- | -------------
 `/ping` | Fetches the ping of the bot
 `/info` | Grabs info about the bot